 - Westfield Galleria at Roseville is one of the gorgeous malls in the area.
 I don’t go often, but I always enjoy the trip when I do – including fun things like these people sized chess pieces I spotted around the holidays.
 The kids playing with them were having a blast!
-I really appreciate how several of the shopping centers including the Galleria and the Fountains at Roseville have a variety of fun things going on throughout the year, and not just shopping and sales (though they are fun too!).
+I really appreciate how several of the shopping centers including the Galleria and the Fountains at Roseville have a variety of fun things going on throughout the year, and not just shopping and sales (though those are fun too!).

 - Other fun things to do in Roseville 2016 included going to see live performances – plays, musicals, concerts, and more.
 I thoroughly enjoyed Mary Poppins live last year and HMS Pinafore was a hit as well.
-I enjoy sharing many of them at Facebook as well as Pinterest.
+I enjoy sharing many of them at Facebook as well as Pinterest

 - Denios Farmers Market and Swapmeet is a vital part of Roseville’s history AND current day lifestyle!

 - Another important component in Roseville includes the various active senior retirement communities including Sun City and The Club at Westpark by Del Webb, Silverado Home at Eskaton facilities, and more.
 Many wonderful options for a variety of needs, from aging in place to assisted living and more.

 - Even my grandkids got in the spirit of celebrating Roseville 2016 with me as we created cool chalkboard-style signs for our City Christmas tree contest about some of the fun things to do in Roseville.